 2018-2021 Learning Technology Grant

-Research has shown that authentic, experiential learning opportunities, in which students construct knowledge in authentic settings, creates deep and effective learning experiences thereby enhancing retention and depth of learning.
-This proposed LTG Initiative addresses the instructional technology needs of students, teachers, and administrators while it also addresses a number of other core issues such as providing high quality opportunities for students that require differentiated approaches to learning while attempting to incorporate students into settings that will promote success and foster collaboration (such as SWD and ELL populations, for example).
-Based upon an evaluation that was recently conducted by our Executive Director of Science and Technology to ascertain how general education teachers were integrating Science, Technology, Engineering and Mathematics (STEM) into the everyday classroom, this project will effectively integrate technology to foster collaboration, deep thought, and engagement for both teachers and students across both the public and non-public schools participating in the proposed grant activities.
-The professional development activities associated with this project will also support school leaders and teachers in developing unique and motivating student learning opportunities by incorporating multiple learning environments both inside and outside of the classroom.
+Research has shown that experiential, real-world learning opportunities in which students construct knowledge in authentic settings, creates deep and effective learning experiences thereby enhancing retention and depth of learning.
+This LTG initiative addresses the instructional technology needs of students, teachers, and administrators while it also addresses other core issues such as providing high quality opportunities for students that require differentiated approaches to learning while attempting to incorporate students into settings that will promote success and foster collaboration (such as SWD and ELL populations, for example).
+The findings of a district-wide evaluation, conducted by the Executive Director of Social Studies, Science, Instructional Technology and Distance Learning, indicate that general education teachers require content and skills support in how to integrate Science, Technology, Engineering and Mathematics (STEM) into their instructional practice.
+The project focus is to effectively integrate technology into classrooms to facilitate collaboration, deep thought, and engagement for teachers and students across both the public and non-public schools participating in the proposed grant activities.
+Professional development activities associated with this project are designed to support school leaders and teachers in the development of unique and motivating student learning opportunities both inside and outside of the classroom.